girder/covalic/ansible/usage.md

 The two pods that currently exist are `dev` and `prod`.
 The `dev` pod is for development testing, and is turned off unless it's being actively used for testing.
 The `prod` pod is the main production deployment and is always on.

-The first time you want to interact with a running pod from a fresh checkout of this codebase, you'll need to use the `utils/build_pod_inventory.sh` script:

-    ./utils/build_pod_inventory.sh <POD> <PATH_TO covalic_admin.pem>

-That will create the appropriate inventory file for that pod in your `pod_inventory` directory, and you will then be able to reference that pod in other operations.

 ## SSH to an EC2 instance